SFPC/sfpc.github.io/detroit.md

 We respect the complex and rich history of Detroit as a city of resilient creatives.
 We are inspired by Detroit-based artists and collectives such as [Complex Movements](https://emergencemedia.org/pages/complex-movements), an artist collective supporting the transformation of communities by exploring the connections of complex science and social justice movements through multimedia interactive performance work.
 We are inspired by the acclaimed [Allied Media Conference](https://www.alliedmedia.org/amc) for DIY media makers and activists.
 We are inspired by [Raven Stubbs](https://www.ravenstubbs.com/), whose project at Recess Art involved a “workshop series and ethnodramaturgical project exploring the role of class within contemporary Black life and community.”

 We are learning about the challenges of outsiders approaching cities like Detroit.
 In [Transplant exploits: Detroit’s savior complex](http://arts.black/2016/04/transplant-exploits-detroits-savior-complex/), [Taylor Renee Aldridge](https://www.taylorrenee.info/) wrote, “I urge you to consider the lives that have been lived here.
 The trauma experienced in these lives.
 Loss of homes, jobs, and other prized possessions.
 Consider these narratives as you aim to locate remedies for innovation.
 We, as Detroiters, welcome change but not at the expense of exploiting our own narratives and spaces for your personal gain."

-Read more about our intentions in our [blog post](https://medium.com/sfpc/poetic-computation-detroit-b748b765afbb).
+Read more about our intentions in our [Trip report #1](https://medium.com/sfpc/poetic-computation-detroit-b748b765afbb), May 1, 2019 and [Trip report #2](https://medium.com/sfpc/poetic-computation-detroit-2-f57835a867b2), August 2, 2019.

 ### How much is tuition?